Back to Dealfront DigestSales

 cta-sales-prospecting

-Creating a buyer persona
+Create a buyer persona

 A buyer persona is a semi-fictional depiction of your ideal customer backed by customer data and research.
-It helps you narrow down the list of prospective customers you come up with in your target audience research and create profiles for the most potential customers.
+It helps you narrow down the list of prospective customers you come up with in your target audience research and create profiles for the most likely potential customers.

 • Pain points